Window cleaner: High rise window cleaning

 Windows that needed cleaning became higher as buildings became higher.
 A trade in window cleaning developed, for instance, in New York City in the late 19th century when early skyscrapers were being built.
 The height increased the risk to the washers.
 At first, washers cleaned skyscraper windows by standing on the window ledge and holding onto the frame.
 Later, leather safety belts attached to anchor bolts were introduced and then scaffolds.
 For example, the Otis Elevator Company built an electrically operated scaffold for use at Lever House.

 Three window cleaners were working at the World Trade Center at the time of the September 11 attacks.
-Jan Demczur, working in the North Tower, survived and helped save five other people who had been trapped in an elevator with him.
+Jan Demczur, Polish employee working in the North Tower, survived and helped save five other people who had been trapped in an elevator with him.
 Roko Camaj and Fabian Soto, working in the South Tower, were killed.

 Hazards

 Risks include slipping on water or soap, and falling from heights.
-In 1932 in New York, an average of one out of every two hundred window cleaners was killed per year.
+In 1932 in New York, an average of one out of every two hundred window cleaners were killed per year.
 On May 29, 1962, four window cleaners were killed when a scaffold fell at the Equitable Life Building.
 In 1993 Local 32BJ, the New York window cleaners' union, launched an apprentice training program, increasing job safety among its members, although increasing numbers of New York window cleaners are non-unionized.

 Unlike in Scotland, there is no government licensing in the United States, England or Wales - this means anyone can claim to be a window cleaner.
 Window cleaning is considered the most dangerous job in the UK.
 Several window cleaners die each year, and many are injured.

 Many window cleaning businesses are claiming that laws are about to come into force due to European Directive 2001/45/EC that will make ladders illegal for window cleaners.
 However, the government denies this stipulation, as ladder use for window cleaning is "low risk and short duration":

 To clarify the situation HSE is not attempting to ban ladders or stepladders, but ladders should not be the automatic first choice of access.
 They should only be used after a suitable assessment of the alternatives and the prevailing site conditions.
 The selection process for access equipment is coming under increasing scrutiny at HSE inspections.
 This guidance clarifies that for short duration work like window cleaning, provided a number of well-recognised precautions are taken, ladders will remain a common tool for many jobs.